almibe/ligature.dev/src/doc/wander.md

 When the interpreter is given a Name the working state is checked to see if it contains that value, and if it does not exist there the instance's combinators are checked to see if one matches.

+### Network Names

+When the interpreter is given a Network Name the working state's network is switched to the one given.
+If it doesn't exist an empty Network is created.

 ### Quotes